 - The “A” container is usually made up of methylene diphenyl diisocyanate and polymeric methylene diphenyl diisocyanate.

-- The “B” container is typically a blend of polyols, catalysts, blowing agent, flame retardant, and surfactant.
+- The “B” container is typically a blend of polyols, catalysts, blowing agent, flame retardant, and surfactants.

 - The foam then seals the gaps and forms a barrier wherever it is applied.

 The “A” container and “B” container are both proprietary to each spray foam manufacturer.
-Most “A” barrels will share components, but each manufacturer will have their own proprietary blend.
+Most “A” barrels will share components, but each manufacturer will have its own proprietary blend.

 What is the Process of Installing Closed Cell Spray Foam Insulation?

-The day of the installation, crews will run a hose to the area to be insulated.
+Once all of the prep work is done, crews will run a hose to the area to be insulated.
+They will then suit up and begin spraying the areas.

-Crews will then suit up and begin spraying the areas to be insulated.
-When they are finished, the crews clean up the area so that it looks just like it did before the work began.
+When they are finished, the crews clean up so that it looks just like it did before the work began.

 How Does Closed Cell Spray Foam Insulation Affect Energy Cost?